-What Does Your Favorite '90s Boy Band Say About You?
-Kind Of A Lot, Actually
+What Your Favorite '90s Boy Band Says About You

 Let it be known: I don't care how cool you are, how much Philip Glass you stream, or how you're pretty into opera these days.
 Nope.
 Once upon a time, whether or not we admitted it, we were all the same when it came to our love of boy bands, and why the hell not?
 Boy bands are an exercise in shameless audience-indulgence.
 They gave us catchy melodies, enough different "types" of boy so that at least one per group was guaranteed to catch your eye and they offered the best dance moves you've seen since that one (/10) time(/s) you watched Bring It On.
 Even a lot of weight was put on what your favorite '90s boy band says about you, which, by the way, is a totally legit personality indicator.
 It said a lot!